New York City has a lot of famous things about it, and one of the biggest is its food.

 Foodies know that U-Bet, made in Brooklyn, is the real deal!

-For the ultimate New York Egg Cream in NYC hit up Eisenberg's Sandwich Shop, which opened in 1929!
+For the ultimate New York Egg Cream in NYC hit up S and P's (formerly the historic Eisenberg's Sandwich Shop).
 It's located across the street from the Flatiron Building.

-Also, try out Ray’s Candy Store at 113 Avenue A in the East Village and the aforementioned Russ and Daughters on the Lower East Side.
+Also, try out Ray’s Candy Store at 113 Avenue A in the East Village and Russ and Daughters on the Lower East Side.

 GENERAL TSO'S CHICKEN